AgonConsole8/agon-docs/docs/FAQ.md

 !!! note

     - The original Agon Light requires a PS/2 keyboard, or a USB keyboard that supports the PS/2 protocol with a USB to PS/2 adaptor.
-    - The Agon Light 2 requires a USB keyboard that supports the PS/2 protocol, or a PS/2 keyboard with a PS/2 to USB adaptor.
+    - The Agon Light 2 and Agon Console8 require a USB keyboard that supports the PS/2 protocol, or a PS/2 keyboard with a PS/2 to USB adaptor.

 ## Does Agon support CP/M?